department-of-veterans-affairs/vets-website/src/applications/disability-benefits/686c-674/README.md

 ## The back end code

 There are really two separate API endpoints that we use in the 686c form, one of them dealing with the check for a valid VA file number noted in the front end sections, and one that receives the form payload on submission.
 The endpoint for the VA file number check is located at `vets-api/app/controllers/v0/profile/valid_va_file_numbers_controller.rb` and the endpoint for the submission payload is at `vets-api/app/controllers/v0/dependents_applications_controller.rb`.

+### Valid VA file number check (back end)

+When the Veteran first lands on the Introduction page of the form a call is made to `vets-api/app/controllers/v0/profile/valid_va_file_numbers_controller.rb` where we use BGS as a data source to see if the current user has valid VA file number.
+We do this with the `valid_va_file_number_data` method call which simply takes the data returned by BGS for the current user and sees if the user has a `file_nbr` which is where BGS holds the file number.
+If the user has a valid VA file number we return `true`, otherwise we return `false`, to the front end.